zoltraks/dosound-tracker/public/MANUAL.md

    - Call the DOSOUND function (via XBIOS or your own player) with the address of `music`.
    - The player processes the stream of register writes and delays until the stop marker.

 Check your preferred Atari ST documentation for the exact function signature of DOSOUND or your playback routine.
-The important part is: **you pass a pointer to this `dc.b` stream; it runs until `$FF,0`.**
+The important part is: **you pass a pointer to this `dc.b` stream**.
+When you start playback, it runs until `$FF,0`.

 ### Memory & Performance Tips